C# Performance: 5 Strategies to Optimize Your Code

 Real-World Impact

 In one project, upgrading from .NET Core 3.1 to .NET 6 reduced average API response times by 30% and slashed memory usage by 20%.
 No code changes were required—just the upgrade itself.
-Another example: a team migrating to C# 10 was able to reduce string concatenation overhead by leveraging interpolated string handlers, streamlining a critical data processing pipeline.
+Another example: a team migrating to C# 10 was able to reduce string concatenation overhead by Using interpolated string handlers, Simplifying a critical data processing pipeline.

 2. Optimize Algorithms and Data Structures